lemanschik/dspeed-hosting/README.md

 Internationalized domain names are supported and configured easily (but SMTPUTF8 is not supported, unfortunately).

 It also supports static website hosting since the box is serving HTTPS anyway.
-(To serve a website for your domains elsewhere, just add a custom DNS "A" record in you DIREKTSPEED-Hosting's control panel to point domains to another server.)
+(To serve a website for your domains elsewhere, just add a custom DNS "A" record in you AwesomeOS - Web Hosting Server's control panel to point domains to another server.)

-For more information on how DIREKTSPEED-Hosting handles your privacy, see the [security details page](security.md).
+For more information on how AwesomeOS - Web Hosting Server handles your privacy, see the [security details page](security.md).

 Installation